Kumargram: Education

 Saheed Kshudiram College was established at Kamakhyaguri in 1996.
 Affiliated with the University of North Bengal, it offers courses in arts and science.

 Sports

 Kumargram popularly known for marathon oneday knockout football tournaments organised by different village clubs.
 There are many talented athletes need more attention, by which they can bring success for pride of this region.
-The major play ground are Kamakhyaguri High School Maidan, Kamakhyaguri mini indoor stadium.
+The major play ground are Kumargram Football Ground, Barobisha HS Ground, Kamakhyaguri High School Maidan, Kamakhyaguri mini indoor stadium.